 She entered and placed the tray on the coffee table.
 Dorothy, Joan, and Betty sat on the sofa against the wall, while JoAnne sat in one of the two club chairs adjacent to the sofa on the other side of the coffee table.
 The living room was a typical middle-class house in a middle-class neighborhood.
 The color theme was a soft green with highlights of muted blues and neutral colors.

-Stephanie seemed confused, disoriented.
+Stephanie seemed confused and disoriented.
 Her hands were fidgeting with her dress.
 Her mind was spinning, but instinctively her first thought was how do I get him out of there before anyone sees him?

 “Do you see them?
 They’re so cute!”